Domestic policy of the second Trump administration: Relationship with other branches

-Deportation of Venezuelans under the Alien Enemies Act
+During the deportation of Venezuelans under the Alien Enemies Act

 On March 15, 2025, the American Civil Liberties Union and Democracy Forward filed suit against the Trump administration in anticipation of Trump invoking the Alien Enemies Act of 1798, which Trump did later the same day.
 Chief Judge James Boasberg of the U.S. District Court for the District of Columbia issued a temporary restraining order that any foreigners in the Trump administration's custody could not be deported under the act, pending further judicial rulings in the legal case.
 Boasberg also made the verbal order: "Any plane containing these folks that is going to take off or is in the air needs to be returned to the United States".
 Despite Boasberg's order, the Trump administration used three planes to deport around 250 people, alleged to be Venezuelan gang members, to El Salvador.
 Amnesty International USA has stated that these flights are "yet another example of the Trump administration's racist targeting" of Venezuelans "based on sweeping claims of gang affiliation".

 White House press secretary Karoline Leavitt stated, "The administration did not 'refuse to comply' with a court order."
 Leavitt expressed doubts about "whether a verbal order carries the same weight as a written order", while the Trump administration argued in court that "an oral directive is not enforceable as an injunction".
 The Trump administration also stated that plane was already airborne and outside United States airspace.
 Trump's border czar Tom Homan said that the Trump administration completed the deportations despite the court order because Boasberg's order was made when the planes were above international waters after departing the United States; Homan also declared regarding deportations: "Another flight every day. ...
 We are not stopping.
 I don't care what the judges think."
 White House press secretary Karoline Leavitt said that Boasberg's order "had no lawful basis ...
 A single judge in a single city cannot direct the movements of an aircraft carrier [commercial jet] full of foreign alien terrorists who were physically expelled from U.S. soil."